-Why Automated Self-Service, Why Now: Four Factors Driving Brands to Deploy Artificial Intelligence Based Customer Self-Service
+Four Factors Driving Brands to Deploy AI-Powered Customer Service

 Artificial intelligence (AI) technology has risen to the forefront of call center automation priorities.
 Its promises to lower costs, increase efficiency, boost productivity, and enhance the customer experience are proven now that so many brands have introduced call center AI.
 But what drove them to this technology?
 As we all know, you don’t need a solution if you don’t have a problem.

-Let’s examine the top four challenges that call centers are facing today and how AI has proven to be a valuable solution.
+Let’s examine the top four challenges that call centers are facing today and how AI-powered customer service has proven to be a valuable solution.

 By labor costs, we are referring to the “true agent cost.”
 The true agent cost is much more than just the agent’s hourly wage.
 Since many call centers use cost per call to measure their performance, there is a simple calculation to use for the true agent cost per call: Call Center P&L divided by the Number of Calls.
 This calculation factors in all the interrelated costs in the Call Center P&L: workforce management, recruiting, training, software, vacancy, and more.
 Using this method gives a clearer picture of the labor costs in a contact center.

-AI enables contact centers to use more and more automation to deliver the same service at a substantially cheaper rate.
-Once deployed, AI needs far less maintenance than the everyday human agent might.
+AI self-service enables contact centers to use more and more automation to deliver the same service at a substantially cheaper rate.
+Once deployed, AI agents need far less maintenance than the everyday human agent might.

 Without a doubt, the largest expense in the call center is human labor.
 As businesses face legislation to increase the minimum wage all across the country, finance and call center managers alike are faced with potential increases to their already high labor costs.
 It is predicted that in California alone, minimum wage will increase from $10 to $15 an hour by 20221.
 That’s a 50% increase in just the next five years, and the subsequent unit cost of those agents servicing customers rises along with their wages.
 Not to mention that if minimum wage goes up, that may lead to boosts in tenured agent pay too in order to maintain equity.

-AI, obviously, is not subject to the minimum wage and therefore costs much less once implemented.
-With the scalability AI offers for automating tasks that the agents had typically handled, it offers an excellent alternative for the non-human-only tasks in the call center.
+AI agents, obviously, are not subject to the minimum wage and therefore costs much less once implemented.
+With the scalability that AI-powered customer service offers for automating tasks that the agents had typically handled, it offers an excellent alternative for the non-human-only tasks in the call center.

 This is often the primary challenge that call centers face.
 Agents turn over at a high rate—between 30-50% (The Everest Group).
 Whether a company is dealing with constant turnover–paying hiring, training, and retraining costs all the time–or they are spending a fortune on retention programs, this problem is expensive.
 It can also create issues related to providing consistency, specifically with brand tone, personality, and service level.

 Call center automation, specifically AI-based voice solutions, meets the expectations of today and tomorrow’s customer, as Millenials continue to grow with regards to buying power.
 Customer journey dynamics are changing, so the way call centers operate needs to evolve as well.
-Many organizations have already turned to AI solutions to contend with these challenges.
+Many organizations have already turned to AI-powered customer service solutions to contend with these challenges.

-We have detailed examples of companies who have solved these issues in their own call centers by implementing advanced call center AI.
+We have detailed examples of companies who have solved these issues in their own call centers by implementing advanced call center AI solutions.
 Contact us and we’ll send them!

 1 Heritage Foundation